Skip to content

 Cannabis Strains High in THCV

 No two strains are the same in terms of the effects they produce, their chemical composition, and their strength.
-But if you are looking to reap the benefits of THCV, you should start looking for those strains that contain high percentages of this cannabinoid.
+But if you are looking to reap the benefits of THCV, you should start looking for high THCV strains that contain elevated levels of this cannabinoid.

 The strains below can all be consumed in their flower form, or processed into oils, edibles, or extracts.
 Let’s have a look at the most popular ones.